What is UFS? The storage tech explained

 While this is not a highly technical definition, it does point to the two underlying principles of the system; faster speeds, and higher efficiency.

-There are several generations of UFS embedded storage, with UFS 4.0 being the most recent iteration at the time of writing.
+There are several generations of UFS embedded storage, with UFS 4.0 being the most recent iteration.
+Though it was announced in August 2022, it only started to appear in flagship smartphones in 2023 with the likes of the Samsung Galaxy S23 and OnePlus 11.

 Samsung describes this as being capable of delivering “double the speed of the previous generation and 45% better efficiency.”
 Digital Trends cites the read speeds as being up to 4200MB/s, while sequential write speeds can go up to 2800MB/s.
 The data is also better protected from attacks, apparently by 1.8 times, thanks to its Advanced Replay Protected Memory Block.

-These benefits mean that it is is always worth checking which generation of UFS storage is supported by your smartphone or device, since you can expect fast boot-up times, shorter app loading times, and lower power consumption with the later iterations of this storage standard.
+The benefits of UFS mean that it is always worth checking which generation of UFS storage is supported by your smartphone, since you can expect fast boot-up times, shorter app loading times, and lower power consumption with the later iterations of this storage standard.